Symplectic Learning for Hamiltonian Neural Networks: Supplementary plots of trajectory predictions

-\paragraph{Improvements of HNNs using symplectic integrators} An adapted loss function for HNNs, derived from a symplectic numerical integration scheme, has been concurrently explored in several recent publications. \textcite{zhu2020deep} use the implicit midpoint rule in an adapted loss and show that, in this case, the SHNN can learn an exact Hamiltonian given by the modified equation.
-Similarly, \textcite{Chen2020SymplecticRNN} make a modification using the leapfrog integrator before proposing a recurrent, multi-step training method, but only for separable Hamiltonians.
+\paragraph{Improvements of HNNs using symplectic integrators} An adapted loss function for HNNs, derived from a symplectic numerical integration scheme, has been concurrently explored in several recent publications. \citet{zhu2020deep} use the implicit midpoint rule in an adapted loss and show that, in this case, the SHNN can learn an exact Hamiltonian given by the modified equation.
+Similarly, \citet{Chen2020SymplecticRNN} make a modification using the leapfrog integrator before proposing a recurrent, multi-step training method, but only for separable Hamiltonians.
 Neither paper uses the modified equation to correct the learned Hamiltonian.
-Independently, \textcite{xiong2021nonseparable} use explicit higher-order symplectic methods during training, although they need to consider an augmented Hamiltonian on an augmented phase space with double the dimensionality.
-Finally, \textcite{dipietro-ssinn} use strong assumptions (including separability) to inform their architecture and train with a fourth-order symplectic integrator that is then explicit.
-En revanche, they succeed in training with very small, sparse datasets.
+Independently, \citet{xiong2021nonseparable} use explicit higher-order symplectic methods during training, although they need to consider an augmented Hamiltonian on an augmented phase space with double the dimensionality.
+Finally, \citet{dipietro-ssinn} use strong assumptions (including separability) to inform their architecture and train with a fourth-order symplectic integrator that is then explicit.
+However, they succeed in training with very small, sparse datasets.

 \paragraph{Learning Hamiltonians from data using other architectures} Beyond the immediate improvements of HNNs, there exist other proposals, notably other architectures, to learn Hamiltonians from data.
-Notably, \textcite{Zhong2020SymplecticODENet} learn both a strongly parametrized and a general Hamiltonian in conjunction with the Neural ODE~\parencite{chen-neural-ode} model.
+Notably, \citet{Zhong2020SymplecticODENet} learn both a strongly parametrized and a general Hamiltonian in conjunction with the Neural ODE~\cite{chen-neural-ode} model.
 They also learn systems under the influence of external forces.
-Further, \textcite{jin-sympnets} introduce a new architecture to learn any symplectic map and prove respective approximation theorems.
-They use SHNNs with the implicit midpoint rule as their baseline. \textcite{taylornets} also directly predict a future state of the system, but they use a separable Hamiltonian in conjunction with a then explicit fourth-order symplectic method.
+Further, \citet{jin-sympnets} introduce a new architecture to learn any symplectic map and prove respective approximation theorems.
+They use SHNNs with the implicit midpoint rule as their baseline. \citet{taylornets} also directly predict a future state of the system, but they use a separable Hamiltonian in conjunction with a then explicit fourth-order symplectic method.
+Finally, \citet{chen-tao-icml} propose and analyze a method to exactly learn symplectic evolution maps which notably include general Hamiltonian dynamics.